 Higher Chance of Hip and Joint Problems

 Just as hip problems like hip dysplasia can cause obesity in your German Shepherd, obesity can cause hip problems and pain.
-When your dog is carrying around more weight than it should be, there will be too much weight pushing on their hips and joints, causing a lot of wear and tear, pressures, and pain.
+When your dog is carrying around more weight than it should be, there will be too much weight pushing on their hips and joints, causing a lot of wear and tear, pressure, and pain.

 Increase Risk of Cancer